-3. How the wine domaines work
+3. How the wine domaines work the vineyards;

 4. Winemaking in general and the methods used by each winery.

 You will then be well armed with general and local wine knowledge to visit

 other wineries in other wine villages on your cycle route that are interesting

 contrasts to the wineries you have already visited so as to give you a broad

 The guide will plan each wine cycle holiday:

 each of your guided visits on the basis of that discussion.

 2. The guide will personally meet the owners of each wine domaine you will

 domaine you visit.

 3. The guide will provide you with coherent, consistent and coordinated

 information about the appellations you will visit and all the wines you

 will taste during your visits, including wines from the domaines that are

 not guided by him.
 This will allow you to appreciate and understand all

 the wines that you taste in a understandable and coherent way.